CPVC: What Is It and Where Is It Used?

 With over 75,000 repipes completed, we've perfected our One-Stop Repipe™ for your home.

-Another common problem that arises from CPVC plumbing is the brittleness of the pipes.
-CPVC pipes can become brittle over time, especially if they are exposed to UV light or if they are installed in areas with high levels of chlorine.
-Brittle pipes can crack or break, leading to further leaks and water damage.
+- Brittleness of pipes: CPVC pipes can become brittle over time, especially when exposed to UV light or high chlorine levels.
+Brittle pipes may crack or break, causing leaks and water damage.

-CPVC plumbing is not resistant to certain chemicals.
-Some chemicals and solvents can react with CPVC pipes, causing damage or deterioration.
+- Chemical reaction: CPVC plumbing is not resistant to certain chemicals.
+Some chemicals and solvents can react with the pipes, causing damage or deterioration.

 PEX (cross-linked polyethylene) pipes are often preferred over CPVC (chlorinated polyvinyl chloride) for several reasons: